alycda/containers-are-dead/book/src/01_basics/01_setup.md

 You may have noticed that - unlike traditional assembly languages - WebAssembly is **strongly typed**.
 Every value has a specific type i32, i64, f32, f64, or reference types), all functions declare their signatures (in the example above `$it_works` has function type `$t0` which resolves to `(func (result i32))` - a function accepting no arguments and returning one `i32`).

-You may also haved noticed the `$__stack_pointer` global and asked yourself why it exists, I thought the WebAssembly stack was implicit and managed by the host??
+You may also have noticed the `$__stack_pointer` global and asked yourself why it exists, I thought the WebAssembly stack was implicit and managed by the host??

 ### Key Differences from Traditional Assembly